 These messages in Hebrew and English remind us what is truly important to us as Jews.
 Tikkun Olam /repairing the world, living with kindness, caring for each other are just some of the goals we hope to inspire with our social justice center.

-Renovated with a modern, neutral color palette and upgraded light fixtures, these rooms provide a gorgeous backdrop for any wedding, bar/bat mitzvah, bris or baby naming.
-They are also used for temple Shabbat dinners, breakfasts and other events throughout the year.
+Renovated with a modern, neutral color palette and upgraded light fixtures, the Schmier Family Center, along with the Social Hall (below) provides a gorgeous backdrop for any wedding, bar/bat mitzvah, bris or baby naming.
+It is also used for temple Shabbat dinners, breakfasts and other events throughout the year.